 Imagine that through modern technology we no longer feel pain, we no longer grow old and ugly and we no longer die.
 Will machines have defeated humans?
 In a macaber fairytale, Ulrike Quade and Romain Bischoff take a close look at the engineered human.
 Their inspiration is Oscar Wilde’s novel: ‘The Picture of Dorian Gray’.

 After a diabolical experiment, Dorian Gray becomes immortal by changing place with his portrait.
 As the years go by he remains a perfect, young god, while his image on the painting deteriorates.
 What initially appears to be a hedonistic celebration, ends up a nightmare.

 In this performance on the borders between opera, visual theatre and technology, Dorian Gray is no nineteenth-century dandy.
-Together with librettist Marcel Roijaards and composter Leonard Evers, Quade and Bischoff recreate him as a contemporary perfectionist: immaculate and immortal thanks to modern technology.
-After this new evolutionary step, the question we’re left with is this: What humanity remains after we are freed from decay and death is no longer inevitable?
+Together with librettist Marcel Roijaards and composter Leonard Evers, Quade and Bischoff recreate him as a contemporary perfectionist.
+He is immaculate and immortal thanks to modern technology.
+After this new evolutionary step, we are left with one question: What of humanity remains after we are freed from decay and death is no longer inevitable?